The Control Unit

 What Benefits You Can Expect.

 Any standard factory fitted intercooler will deliver between 80% and 90% efficiency under highway cruise conditions, which means the induction air will be cooled to within between 30 and 60 degrees centigrade of ambient.
-Since this represents a loss of potential engine power of only 5 - 10% it is difficult to justify an expensive after-market intercooler, which itself will never be more than 90% efficient since enthalpy slows markedly as the temperature gradient across the intercooler reduces.
-The last 30 degrees of heat is the most difficult to lose.
+Since this represents a loss of potential engine power of only 5 - 10% it is difficult to justify an expensive after-market intercooler, which itself will never be more than 90% efficient since heat transfer slows markedly as the temperature gradient across the intercooler reduces - the last 30 degrees of heat is the most difficult to dissipate.

 However what will be interesting to learn is:

 An average-sized turbocharged engine at full power sucks upwards of 100 litres of air every second.
-All of that air must pass through minute holes in a paper screen that may not be larger than 5 microns in diameter.
+All of that air must pass through minute holes in a paper screen, holes that may not be larger than 5 microns in diameter.
 Any clogging of those holes will impede airflow and cause a partial vacuum between the filter and the turbocharger.
 With a clean air filter that pressure drop will vary between 10 and 20hPa and never exceed 30hPa.
 It is common practice for workshops to simply blow out air filter elements with compressed air, thereby clearing large particles of dust and debris from the paper folds, but this does not extend the life of the air filter in any way.
 Once the element has changed colour from from the original white or yellow to a dull grey it has become so contaminated that it will resist the free-flow of air to the extent that it causes a pressure drop of up to 100hPa in the intake tract, which will definitely affect engine power.
 An air filter element should be replaced as soon as it looks dirty.